mhsdeveloper/psc-full/install/install.md

 # Setup initial projects/editions directory and sample project/edition

-## Creating a new projects
+## Creating a new project

 All projects are comprised of two parts: 1) a Wordpress "site" that is the home page and static pages of a project's website, and 2) the XML and file structures that hold the actual edition content.
 Each project in the Coop has a Wordpress site and a corresponding directory structure.
-The steps below are intended for your Coop's wev developer.
+The steps below are intended for your Coop's web developer.

 ### Run the command line script to add a projects